 Organisations should formally define the structure of the identification part (resource type and resource information) of the their namespace in a (internal) specification.
 As MRNs will be utilised in many different systems by multiple stakeholders, it is important to maintain a standardised approach even for the assignment of the identification part of an MRN.
 An example of a formal MRN specification is given by the Identity Management specification of the Maritime Connectivity Platform.

 Establish internal processes to issue MRNs, test MRN issuing in a non-critical environment, integrate MRNs into existing processes and information systems and ensure that relevant stakeholders are trained on MRN implementation and usage.

+Consider existing naming or numbering systems, and how MRN implementation may be structured in such a way to incorporate existing schemas (for ease of implementation).

+Consider how formal processes will be documented, maintained, and made available for users and implementers to reference.
+Common registries and online libraries may be utilized.

+If required, make information that is associated with an MRN (such as a digital identity, URL, resource description, etc.) available via a digital resource registry service.

 Further guidance can be found in documentation provided by the Internet Assigned Numbers Authority (IANA), IALA and the Internet Engineering Task Force (IETF).